magnus390/Angular_SpringBoot_FullStack/README.md

 **3. Challenges and Key Features**

 During the development of this application, I encountered minimal challenges due to prior experience in designing similar applications.
+Some of the key features are mentioned below:-

 Data Transmission: Implementing the data transmission between the Frontend and Backend was an interesting task.
 Ensuring seamless communication and transferring the form data accurately were essential considerations.
 I have used CrossOrigin functionality to catch the request based on the port mentioned in the SpringBoot application.

 Form Validations: Implementing form validations within the Frontend was crucial to ensure data integrity and provide a seamless user experience.
-This involved validating input fields, handling edge cases, and providing informative error messages.
+This involved validating empty input fields, less than 0 validation, and providing informative error messages.

 **4. Output**